open-contracting/standard/docs/guidance/map/organization_personal_identifiers.md

 Suppliers and tenderers can be organizations or individuals (natural persons).
 Such individuals are often referred to as "sole traders" or "self-employed individuals".

-Details of natural persons can be disclosed using the `parties` section in OCDS only if:
+Details of natural persons can be disclosed using the `parties` array in OCDS only if:

 * The natural person is a tenderer or supplier; and
 * The laws in your jurisdiction permit the publication of such details